 Saint Stepanos Monastery

-The main Armenian communities are in Isfahan, Tabriz and Tehran as well as a few scattered villages.
+The main Armenian communities are in Isfahan, Tabriz, and Tehran as well as a few scattered villages.
 The Iranian churches St. Stepanos, St. Thaddeus and Dzordzor (Zorzor) in East and West Azerbaijan are registered on the UNESCO World Heritage List.
-The UNESCO website described the monuments as “examples of outstanding universal value of Armenian architecture and decorative traditions as they bear testimony to very important interchanges with the other regional cultures, in particular the Byzantine, Orthodox and Persian.”
+The UNESCO website described the monuments as “examples of the outstanding universal value of Armenian architecture and decorative traditions as they bear testimony to very important interchanges with the other regional cultures, in particular, the Byzantine, Orthodox, and Persian.”